List of DC Comics characters: R: Raijin

 Raijin is a character appearing in American comic books published by DC Comics.
 The character, created by Joshua Williamson and Neil Googe, first appeared in The Flash (vol. 5) #35 (January 2018).
 He is an enforcer of Black Hole.
 Raijin conspired with Gorilla Grodd, Negative Flash and Multiplex in order to utilize a Speed Force storm to hold Central City hostage, only to be defeated by The Flash.

-Raijin in other media

-A character loosely similar to Raijin appears in the eighth season of The Flash.
-This version is the Negative Still Force, a dark force of nature which possessed/impersonated Deon Owens as well as later possessed Psych and Fuerza as the Negative Sage Force and the Negative Strength Force respectively.

 Rama Kushna

 Rama Kushna is a character appearing in American comic books published by DC Comics.
 Created by writer Arnold Drake and artist Carmine Infantino, she first appeared in Strange Adventures #205 (October 1967).

 Rama Kushna is a goddess of karma and guardian of Nanda Parbat who empowered the ghost of Boston Brand to become Deadman and seek vengeance for his murder.